 Renting your house as a vacation home, entering into a rent-to-own scenario, or renting your house the traditional way are all options.

-However, Nordaune points out that rental income from your home isn’t the same thing from the bank’s perspective as if you’d sold the property, especially when the lender considers your debt-to-income ratio.
+However, rental income from your home isn’t the same from the bank’s perspective as if you’d sold the property, especially when the lender considers your debt-to-income ratio.

 Selling before buying

 If you want to play it safe, you can always sell your home before buying a new one.
-When you go this route, you don’t have to worry about the challenges of temporarily financing two homes or buying with a contingency, says Boyer, our Utah real estate agent.
+When you go this route, you don’t have to worry about the challenges of temporarily financing two homes or buying with a contingency, says Boyer.
 It also gives you some financial flexibility since you can likely use the equity in your current home to fund your purchase.

 “You have more buying power because you don’t already have a current mortgage,” Boyer says.
 “It kind of clears the road for you negotiation-wise on your new home, and oftentimes you have the ability to move more quickly.”